 Omnipod 5 Features

 - Automated Insulin Delivery (AID) pod pump uses Dexcom G6 and G7.
-The algorithm determines the adaptive basal rate according to TDD from past pods.

 - Tubeless, waterproof pods adhere to skin, contain the cannula, contain the algorithm, and communicate wirelessly to "Controller" that looks like an Android phone.
 The Omnipod 5 in Canada does not yet operate from a cell phone.